 Barbecued chicken is beautiful when smoked over the right wood chips.
 It’s the best technique to improve the flavor profile of your smoked meat.
 Applewood, pecan, and hickory can all add a whole new level of aroma to your poultry.
 Learn which ones to use and when in our guide to the best woods for smoking chicken.

 No list of best meats to smoke would be complete without chicken on it.

-Different parts have different compositions, meat density, as well as fat content.
-As a result, the types of wood that go best with them will vary.
+Different chicken parts have distinct compositions, meat density, and fat content.
+This means that the types of wood that complement them will change from cut to cut.

-In this guide, I lay out the best woods for smoking chicken, and list which part of the chicken goes best with which.
+In this guide, I lay out the best wood chips for smoking chicken, and list which part of the bird goes best with which.

 So let’s get into it.

 In general, a lot of people tend to prefer to match sweeter woods from fruit trees, like maple, cherry, or applewood.
 So where better to start than with one of the barbecue world’s most beloved smoking woods?

 Kicking off this list is one of the most popular wood chip types for smoking chicken, and it’s for good reason.

 Applewood has a subtly sweet and fruity flavor that’s a bit mellower than some other fruit-based smoking woods (e.g. cherry, maple, pecan).

 Its subtle taste might be too delicate for pitmasters who might want something stronger, but its delicate flavor profile makes it perfect for matching with a good chicken BBQ rub.